roany1/roany1/README.md

 I have seen that people with an "Apple M1" have problems installing ROOT or rather PyRoot libraries on this machine.

-I work with Particle Detectors and I also work with Cyber Security.
+I work with Particle Detectors and I work with ROOT.
 I am an entrepreneur's Technology and futuristic visionary, I m a maker technology.

 In this Readme, I talk about how I solved installation of PyRoot libraries.